 - Right to see and get copies of your records.
 In most cases, you have the right to look at or get copies of your records.
-You must make the request in writing to the MAP Business Manager and allow 30 days for processing of the request.
+You must make the request in writing.
 You may be charged a fee for the cost of copying your records.

 - Right to request to correct, amend, or update your records.
 You may ask MAP to change or add missing information to your records if you think there is a mistake.